vivekmvp/TodoApiWithVersioning/README.md

-# TodoApi with Versioning and Swagger
+# TodoApi with Versioning and Swagger (.Net Core 6.0 Implementation)
 TodoApi with Versioning and Swagger Implementation

 ## Example of Deprecated version